Factbox: Key dates in 2012 presidential race

 PARKER, Colo.
 Sarah Formato cuddled the whiny 3-year-old on her lap and cast her thoughts back to 2008, when she had voted for Barack Obama.

-Florida set its presidential primary election for January 31, triggering a game of leapfrog as various states try to increase their influence by moving ahead in the nominating process.
+Florida Friday set its presidential primary election for January 31, defying national Republican Party leaders.

+The four states authorized by the party to go first in the nominating process -- Iowa, New Hampshire, Nevada and South Carolina -- were expected to respond by moving their nominating contests forward to early January from February.

-Here is a look at some key dates on the presidential campaign calendar, as it stands now.
-Some are subject to scheduling changes.
+Here is a look at some key dates on the presidential campaign calendar as it stands right now.

 2011